chrismeijer/bugtracker/README.md

 **Roles:**
   - Can only be mutated by the administrative-role
   - Can perform one or more actions to operate and navigate
+  - Extra tab on the add- and edit-page to set the permissions

   - **Extra actions executable by roles:**
     - Administrator: